-Narning: This form will change the configuration of the target device!
-Fault Behavior Output Control Flag When to Memorize / Restore the Instruction Timer and Output State Digital Proj 1 Power On Stop or Fault Set / On Resume or Fault Clear Digital Proj 1 Video On Stop or Fault Set / On Resume or Fault Clear Digital Proj 2 Power On Stop or Fault Set / On Resume or Fault Clear Digital Proj 2 Video On Stop or Fault Set / On Resume or Fault Clear House Lights On Stop or Fault Set / On Resume or Fault Clear Stage Lights On Stop or Fault Set / On Resume or Fault Clear Curtain On Stop or Fault Set / On Resume or Fault Clear Masking On Stop or Fault Set / On Resume or Fault Clear Lens On Stop or Fault Set / On Resume or Fault Clear Sound On Stop or Fault Set / On Resume or Fault Clear Slide Projector On Stop or Fault Set / On Resume or Fault Clear Aux Out 1 On Stop or Fault Set / On Resume or Fault Clear Aux Out 2 On Stop or Fault Set / On Resume or Fault Clear Aux Out 3 On Stop or Fault Set / On Resume or Fault Clear Aux Out 4 On Stop or Fault Set / On Resume or Fault Clear Aux Out 5 On Stop or Fault Set / On Resume or Fault Clear Aux Out 6 On Stop or Fault Set / On Resume or Fault Clear Aux Out 7 On Stop or Fault Set / On Resume or Fault Clear Aux Out 8 On Stop or Fault Set / On Resume or Fault Clear Aux Out 9 On Stop or Fault Set / On Resume or Fault Clear Aux Out 10 On Stop or Fault Set / On Resume or Fault Clear Aux Out 11 On Stop or Fault Set / On Resume or Fault Clear Aux Out 12 On Stop or Fault Set / On Resume or Fault Clear Aux Out 13 On Stop or Fault Set / On Resume or Fault Clear Aux Out 14 On Stop or Fault Set / On Resume or Fault Clear Aux Out 15 On Stop or Fault Set / On Resume or Fault Clear Aux Out 16 On Stop or Fault Set / On Resume or Fault Clear
+II change the configuration of the target devic E!
+Fault Behavior Output Control Flag When to Memorize / Restore the Instructio Timer and Output State n Digital Proj 1 Power On Stop or Fault Set / On Resume or Fault Clear ٧ Digital Proj 1 Video On Stop or Fault Set / On Resume or Fault Clear ~ Digital Proj 2 Power On Stop or Fault Set / On Resume or Fault Clear v Digital Proj 2 Video On Stop or Fault Set / On Resume or Fault Clear ~ House Lights On Stop or Fault Set / On Resume or Fault Clear ~ Stage Lights On Stop or Fault Set / On Resume or Fault Clear ٧ Curtain On Stop or Fault Set / On Resume or Fault Clear ٧ Masking On Stop or Fault Set / On Resume or Fault Clear v Lens On Stop or Fault Set / On Resume or Fault Clear ٧ Sound On Stop or Fault Set / On Resume or Fault Clear ٧ Slide Projector On Stop or Fault Set / On Resume or Fault Clear ٧ Aux Out 1 On Stop or Fault Set / On Resume or Fault Clear ~ Aux Out 2 On Stop or Fault Set / On Resume or Fault Clear v Aux Out 3 On Stop or Fault Set / On Resume or Fault Clear ~ Aux Out 4 On Stop or Fault Set / On Resume or Fault Clear v Aux Out 5 On Stop or Fault Set / On Resume or Fault Clear v Aux Out 6 On Stop or Fault Set / On Resume or Fault Clear v Aux Out 7 On Stop or Fault Set / On Resume or Fault Clear v Aux Out 8 On Stop or Fault Set / On Resume or Fault Clear v Aux Out 9 On Stop or Fault Set / On Resume or Fault Clear ٧ Aux Out 10 On Stop or Fault Set / On Resume or Fault Clear v Aux Out 11 On Stop or Fault Set / On Resume or Fault Clear v Aux Out 12 On Stop or Fault Set / On Resume or Fault Clear ٧ Aux Out 13 On Stop or Fault Set / On Resume or Fault Clear v Aux Out 14 On Stop or Fault Set / On Resume or Fault Clear v Aux Out 15 On Stop or Fault Set / On Resume or Fault Clear v Aux Out 16 On Stop or Fault Set / On Resume or Fault Clear ~

-By default, the eCNA-5 memorizes the state of the output control flags when a fault or a stop is received and restores the state when a program is resumed or when the fault is cleared in the idle state.
-When the eCNA-5 receives a fault from the client, the outputs can be driven to a fault state (see Trigger Configuration).
+By default, the eCNA-10 memorizes the state of the output control flags when a fault or a stop is received and restores the state when a program is resumed or when the fault is cleared in the idle state.
+When the eCNA-10 receives a fault from the client, the outputs can be driven to a fault state (see Trigger Configuration).

-When this occurs during a program, the eCNA-5 suspends all active instruction delay timers and saves the current state of the outputs.
+When this occurs during a program, the eCNA-10 suspends all active instruction delay timers and saves the current state of the outputs.
 When the program is resumed, the timers resume and the outputs are returned to their previous memorized state.
-When this occurs in the idle state (not running a program), the eCNA-5 saves the current state of the outputs.
+When this occurs in the idle state (not running a program), the eCNA-10 saves the current state of the outputs.
 When the fault is cleared, the outputs are returned to their previous memorized state.